May 16 Column: Conversations on Nature

 July 19 Column: Fertilizer in the Garden

-In today’s column, I tackle a rather controversial subject: using fertilizer in the garden.
-I am asked about this a lot and it doesn’t have a simple answer.
+In today’s column, I tackle a controversial subject: using fertilizer in the garden.
+I am asked about this a lot and there’s no simple answer.
 Read more about this in today’s edition of The Spokesman-Review*: Before using fertilizer, understand what your plants need.
 So why is fertilizer controversial, you ask?
-Well, if your plants are growing just […]
+Well, if your plants are growing just fine, there’s no […]

 Read more